ttoocs/CPSC599.Haptics/README.md

-#TODO:
-  * The most practical VNC ever. - Halfway there, just need to pass-through keys.
+# The most practical VNC ever.